Zovest - Value-Add Apartments and Land Development

 Alaska, Florida, Nevada, South Dakota, Texas, Washington, Wyoming, New Hampshire and Tennessee have no income tax.
 Lot of people moving into some of these no income tax states as they can save on taxes.
 But need to make sure you pick the right states where population and jobs are actually growing.
 Just no income tax doesn't mean its a good state/ market to invest.

-4) Low property tax states
+4) Low property or overall tax states

 Low property taxes can be better for an Apartment Operator where the expenses are lower.
 But its really important to know that property taxes as home owner might be different than a landlord.
 You need to find it out from tax assessor before underwriting a deal.
 Find all the states from lowest to highest property taxes: